Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 A function destined to transfer a volume from 1 or more tubes with a volume associated with a set number of reactions to another tube or set of tubes with another set of reaction numbers

+This funcion respects the pipette (s) states when calling them, meaning that if the pipette that is going to be used has a tip, it will not be dropped and pick another one, but that tip will be preserved and use until another pipette is choosen or the function finishes.
+As well, if a pipette which is not used has a tip, that one will not be dropped at any time.

+On the other hand, the final tip used in this function will be dropped

 ### Tested systems

 Opentrons OT-2